hfwbakker/investment_overview_updater/README.md

 NEXT UP:
-- Continue filtering info from input excel sheet (like too many columns, stick with date, amount, reference, and perhaps other account number)
-- Need to merge two columns (credit and debit), perhaps can do like this: for i in column_1: column_3.append(column_1[i] + column_2[i])?
+- Some of the strings inside  columns (especially in 'Narrative') are super long, perhaps need to edit those with regex?
 - Combine output file with input from other files (info from multiple bank accounts).
-- Some of the strings inside  columns (especially in 'Narrative') are super long, perhaps need to edit those with regex?
+Read multiple data sets by calling df1 = pd.read.. df2 = pd.read... and so on, then combine them if possible ? -> use argv and perhaps a for loop to input several files -> for I in len(argv); if argv[i] == .xlsx call xlsx reader, etc
 - Is it possible to sort by date (column 'Post date')?
-- Is it possible to format the excel sheet as you output data to it, like with openpyxl?

 LOG:
+--- Friday, May 28th, 2021 ---
+- Succesfully summed the debit and credit columns.
+Initially had an issue with them returning NaN (because by default either the credit or debit column is NaN), fixed it with .fillna(0) method, which automatically converts NaN to 0.
+No for loop was needed.
+- Realized that the first column with indices that I couldn't select or rename seems to be automatically added by Pandas when reading the data.
+Perhaps its a result of reading from excel as excel automatically numbers rows? -> nope, checked with Excel source file and numbers don't match Excel row numbers.
+- Succesfully changed column order to match investment overview sheet.

 --- Wednesday, May 26th, 2021 ---
 Day 2 of "investment overview updater".
 - Filtered columns, now deleting everything except number, narrative, credit amount, debit amount, balance, and post date.